Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Filling paths and the

-\textbf{Free splittings and their maps.} A \emph{free splitting} of $\Gamma$ is a minimal simplicial action $\Gamma \act S$ on a simplicial tree with finitely many vertex and edge orbits and with trivial edge stabilizers.
-The given graph structure on $S$ is a subdivision of the \emph{natural} graph structure which has for its vertices those points having either nontrivial stabilizer or valence~$\ge 3$.
+\textbf{Free splittings, their maps, and their visible free factor systems.} A \emph{free splitting} of $\Gamma$ is a minimal simplicial action $\Gamma \act S$ on a simplicial tree with finitely many vertex and edge orbits and with trivial edge stabilizers.
+The given graph structure on $S$ is a subdivision of the unique \emph{natural} graph structure which has for its vertices those points of $S$ having either nontrivial stabilizer or valence~$\ge 3$.
 Sometimes the given graph structure on $S$ is further subdivided, in which case we use the term \emph{edgelets} to refer to the edges of the subdivided structure; proceeding from coarser to finer graph structures we thus have \emph{natural edges}, which decompose into \emph{edges}, and which further decompose into \emph{edgelets}.
 A \emph{nondegenerate subgraph} $\sigma \subset S$ is a proper, $\Gamma$-invariant subgraph with respect to some invariant subdivision of $S$, such that no component of $\sigma$ is a point, equivalently $\sigma$ is a union of edgelets of the subdivision; we allow $\sigma$ to be empty.
 The ``elliptic'' free factor system $\FFSS$ consists of the conjugacy classes of nontrivial vertex stabilizers for the action of $\Gamma$ on~$S$.
-To~say that $S$ is a \emph{Grushko} free splitting of $\Gamma$ relative to a free factor system~$\A$ of $\Gamma$ means that $\FFSS = \A$.
+To~say that $S$ is a \emph{Grushko} free splitting of $\Gamma$ \relA\ means that $\FFSS = \A$.